docutag/hotnote/README.md

 ## PWA Installation

-To install hotNote as a Progressive Web App:
+To install hotnote as a Progressive Web App:

-1. Open hotNote in Chrome or Edge
+1. Open hotnote in Chrome or Edge
 2. Click the install icon in the address bar
 3. Follow the prompts to install

-Once installed, hotNote will work offline and can be launched from your app launcher.
+Once installed, hotnote will work offline and can be launched from your app launcher.

 ## Color Scheme

-hotNote features both **light** and **dark** themes with a minimalistic color scheme and washed-out colors for a distraction-free writing and coding experience.
+hotnote features both **light** and **dark** themes with a minimalistic color scheme and washed-out colors for a distraction-free writing and coding experience.
 Click the sun/moon button in the navbar to toggle between themes.

 ### Light Theme